ChaiScript/ChaiScript/readme.md

-ChaiScript is one of the only embedded scripting language designed from the ground up to directly target C++ and take advantage of modern C++ development techniques, working with the developer like he expects it to work.
+ChaiScript is one of the only embedded scripting language designed from the ground up to directly target C++ and take advantage of modern C++ development techniques, working with the developer how they would expect it to work.
 Being a native C++ application, it has some advantages over existing embedded scripting
 languages: